 - Use brakes with outriggers

-Boom Lift Training
+Aerial Lift Training

-- Provide new training when a new boom lift is being used
+- Provide new training when a new type of lift is used